 company’s value — away from the founder.

-enthusiastic about the benefits of seeking capital from angels, but
+Payne is enthusiastic about the benefits of seeking capital from angels, but

 cautions all entrepreneurs to investigate angels and angel groups